 Newspaper articles are a great way to add personality to your family stories.
 They might reveal skeletons in the closet if the articles you find are court cases or scandals.
 They might tell you if someone won a school prize.
 A name search might help you to find an elusive obituary or burial notice.
 I found the following paragraph about my grandmother's sisters, who shared a birthday with their school principal an his sister, in the social notices of the Richfield Mercury, from Richfield Springs, NY:

 An elegant birthday cake with 14 candles was cut by the Misses Meeneghan and Prof. and Miss Bissell.
 The cake contained a gold ring, a small china doll and a penny.
 It furnished lots of amusement.
 The evening was spent in singing and dancing, and there were several friends present from Cooperstown.
 Delicious refreshments were served, after which the guests departed wishing many more birthday anniversaries for the four twins.
+[Richfield Mercury 25 February 1909]

-http://fultonhistory.com.
+I found this article, and many more about my family in central New York State at http://fultonhistory.com.
 This site has scanned nearly 13 million newspapers from New York State, mostly the Utica/Rochester/Buffalo area, although I have found some from papers in Albany and Brooklyn.
 There is no charge to use this site.

 Another newspaper database is sponsored by the Northern New York Library Network and covers newspapers in seven Upstate counties: http://news.nnyln.net/